What is Limble?

 Goldman Sachs Asset Management

 Goldman Sachs Asset Management is a global investment management firm providing comprehensive investment and advisory services.
-Their involvement suggests a strong belief in Limble's long-term growth potential and market strategy.
+They leverage their extensive network and expertise to offer tailored solutions across diverse markets, focusing on long-term performance for institutional and individual clients.

 What's next for Limble?